-Patients may live or be discharged to a wide variety of social care settings and understanding these is important for any foundation doctor.
-This can help you have conversations with patients and their families about the services the patient may already have in place on admission or will have on discharge.
+Patients may live or be discharged to a variety of social care settings and understanding these is important for any resident doctor.
+This can help you have conversations with patients and their families about services patients may already have in place on admission or will have on discharge.

 If you’re looking to understand the multidisciplinary team members roles, including reviewing funding and eligibility, have a read of our article on Discharge Planning.